Community Supports

 Homeless students are defined as those who lack a fixed, regular, and adequate nighttime residence.
 This definition includes students who might be sharing housing with other persons due to the loss of a home, economic hardship, or similar reason; students living in motels, hotels, trailer parks, or campgrounds due to a lack of alternative adequate accommodations; students who are living in emergency or transitional shelters; or, those who are abandoned in hospitals.

 Your student may be eligible for educational services as provided through the McKinney-Vento Homeless Assistance Act.
 These services may include free before and after school care; transportation assistance; school uniform clothing; reduced school, book, sports, or club fees; eligibility for the free school lunch program; and, access to food assistance.
 Eligibility is based on the current primary nighttime residence and can be determined by completing the McKinney Vento form above in the quick links.
 Applying for homeless status is NOT cause for a report to Indiana’s Child Protective Services (CPS).
 CPS is contacted only in cases of abuse or neglect, and NOT in the case of homelessness.
-Please contact Ashley Cook, ICS Social Worker and McKinney-Vento Liaison, with any questions.
-She can be reached via email ascook@ics-charter.org or phone at (317) 357-3770, x1115.
+Please contact Ashley Hagen, ICS Social Worker and McKinney-Vento Liaison, with any questions.
+She can be reached via email ahagen@ics-charter.org or phone at (317) 357-3770, x1115.

 *McKinney-Vento Homeless Assistance Act refers only to Subtitle VII-B of the Act, the Education for Homeless Children and Youths Program (42 U.S.C.
 11431-11435).